adonix-org/cloud-spark/README.md

 ## :arrow_right: Basic Worker

-As shown in the [Quickstart](#rocket-quickstart), the Basic Worker simply maps the individual request methods to an implementation method that can be overridden in your worker.

-### Worker Method
+As shown in the [Quickstart](#rocket-quickstart), BasicWorker is the base class for building Cloudflare Workers with this library.
+It handles common tasks, including:

+- Dispatching incoming HTTP requests to the corresponding handler (GET, POST, PUT, etc.).
+- Catching unhandled errors and returning a structured 500 InternalServerError.
+- Providing defaults for standard HTTP behavior, such as HEAD requests and OPTIONS responses.
+- Ensuring type safety and consistent response formatting.

+Subclasses only need to implement the HTTP methods that their Worker will handle.
+Each method can be overridden independently, and additional functionality such as middleware can be added as needed.

+## :hammer_and_wrench: Basic Worker API

 #### `getAllowedMethods(): Method[]`

 Returns the HTTP methods supported by this Worker.

 - **Default:** `[GET, HEAD, OPTIONS]`
-- **Notes:** Subclasses can override to allow additional methods.
-Used by the default `OPTIONS` handler and CORS responses.
+- **Notes:** Subclasses must override to allow additional methods.
+Any request using a method not listed will automatically return a `405 Method Not Allowed` response.

-### HTTP Methods

 #### `get(): Promise<Response>`